 - Focus your comments on academics.
-If your child engages in behaviors that are affecting their learning or achievement, ask the teacher for a different meeting to discuss.
+If your student engages in behaviors that are affecting their learning or achievement, ask the teacher for a different meeting to discuss.

 - Ask that the school notify you as soon as possible about any inappropriate behaviors.
-It is important to your child’s future that you take action immediately.
+It is important to your student's future that you take action immediately.

-- Likewise, ask the teacher not to wait until the parent-teacher conference to tell you about your child's performance.
+- Likewise, ask the teacher not to wait until the parent-teacher conference to tell you about your student's performance.

 After the meeting

 - Reflect on what topics were reviewed and what topics need a follow-up.

 - Make a plan to follow up on what you and the teacher agreed upon to help your student be successful in class.